acdirican/pissed-and-crazy-chickens/readme.md

-# Pissed and Crazy Chikens
+# Pissed and Crazy Chickens

 Sice the beginning, Chickens have been tormented and murdered by Foxes, even their younglings, babies or chicks.